 Due to the many types of road bike and the difference in material that they are constructed from they can range from just short of a thousand to a few thousand pounds.
 The price is largely reflective of the materials that the frame is constructed from and also the equipment that is built onto it.
 Alloy and steel frames offer a more accessible price point to the world of road cycling.
 A good quality aluminium or steel tubed bike with a decent specification can reasonably expect to come in around the £1000 price point.
 A quality build around a carbon frame will start around about the £1500 mark, though there are 1 or 2 entry-level models that can come in slightly lower at around the £1000 mark.
 With a Titanium bike you can expect to pay upwards of £2000 due to the difficult manufacturing techniques this type of frame employs.

-Spend £350* or more with us and you can apply to spread the cost with our finance partner V12.
-We allow you to control how much deposit you want to pay - whether it's half the cost or nothing at all you can choose.
+Spend £350 or more with us, and you can apply to spread the cost with our finance partner V12*.
+You can choose how much deposit you want to pay - whether it's half the cost or nothing at all.

-0% Interest Finance over 9 months is available on all Ribble bikes with the exception of Special Offer / Special Edition and Clearance bikes.
+0% APR Interest Finance is available on all Ribble bikes with the exception of Special Offer / Special Edition and Clearance bikes.

 Designed in Lancashire and tested over the hills and roads in northern England.

 Our highly experienced UK design team apply their expert knowledge of designing advanced carbon road bikes to create a whole range of light and competitive road bikes constructed in steel, aluminium and carbon.
 There is a Ribble road bike for everyone.
 Racing bikes, women-specific designs and models suitable for the whole range of cycling including sportives, leisure riding, bikepacking, and commuting.